thomas-bfs/thomas-bfs.github.io/Miscellaneous.md

 ## Outreach

-I gave was invited by the FIUBA to a discuss my international experience on the double degree agreement between FIUBA and IMT Atlantique.
-The recorded video can be found [here](https://www.youtube.com/watch?v=8gacdM0uvh8&feature=youtu.be) (in spanish).
+I was invited by the School of Innovation and Entrepreneurship (Turin, Italy) to take part in the Inventor Experience which is a 10-day Bootcamp encouraging innovation and entrepreneurship for engineering students in Europe.
+The event was broadcasted live on facebook.
+The video can be found [here](https://www.facebook.com/199732320574181/videos/380805112866572/?__so__=channel_tab&__rv__=all_videos_card).

 ## Miscellaneous

-Check out the page [mathcha.io/](https://www.mathcha.io/).
-The tools allows to quickly create figures you can export in Latex.
+Check out the page [mathcha.io](https://www.mathcha.io/).
+The tools allow you to quickly create nice figures, diagrams and drawing you can export in Latex.